Frostiae/Flyffulator/README.md

   <img src="https://i.imgur.com/z54z0qT.gif" alt="flyffulator" width=75%>
 </p>

-This project originally used [Pyff](https://github.com/Frostiae/Pyff), a python wrapper for the [Project M API](https://flyff-api.sniegu.fr/).
+This project originally used [Pyff](https://github.com/Frostiae/Pyff), a python wrapper for the [Flyff Universe](https://flyff-api.sniegu.fr/).
 The library used for rendering the all the charts is [ApexCharts](https://apexcharts.com/).
 We are also now using Vue3 as the front end framework.

 ## Installation for development
 Clone the repository into any directory.